go-sqlt/sqlt/README.md

 `sqlt` uses Go’s template engine to create a flexible, powerful, and type-safe SQL builder and struct mapper.

 Struct mapping is handled by the [structscan](https://pkg.go.dev/github.com/go-sqlt/structscan) package.
-The `Scan` function returns a `structscan.Struct[Dest]`, which provides a fluent API for field-based value extraction and transformation.
+The `Scan` function returns a `structscan.Schema[Dest]`, which provides a fluent API for field-based value extraction and transformation.

 ## Example